svkampen/James/README.md

 * Requests
 * BeautifulSoup 4

+James also requires Python version 3.2 or higher.

 ### Starting James
-Create a config file with `makeconfig.py`, then start the bot with `python3 bot.py`
+Create a config file with `makeconfig.py`, then start the bot with `python3 bot.py`.

 ### Legal mumbojumbo
 You can consider James effectively licensed under the MIT License as far as code re-use goes,